 I have also written eight books, two of which landed on the New York Times bestseller list.
 My most recent one is called Platform: Get Noticed in a Noisy World in May 2012.
 In addition to the New York Times bestseller list, it hit the Wall Street Journal and USA Today bestseller lists.

-I have been married to my wife, Gail (follow her on Twitter @GailHyatt), for thirty-four years.
+I have been married to my wife, Gail (follow her on Twitter @GailHyatt), for thirty-five years.
 We have five daughters, five grandsons, and three granddaughters.
 We live outside of Nashville, Tennessee.

 In my free time, I enjoy writing, reading, running, and golfing.
 I am a member of St. Ignatius Orthodox Church in Franklin, Tennessee, where I have served as a deacon for twenty-seven years.